pragmint/open-practices/practices/follow-functional-core-imperative-shell.md

 * How prepared are our development teams to embrace a paradigm shift towards functional programming principles?
 * Do team members possess the necessary skills and knowledge to implement and maintain code following this practice?
 * What resources, training, or support mechanisms can we provide to facilitate the transition and ensure successful adoption?
+* How can we address potential challenges or resistance from team members who may be unfamiliar with functional programming concepts or reluctant to change existing coding practices?

 ### Transitioning to Functional Core, Imperative Shell Incrementally